 It is the strength of the culture and values of the school that will see it through the transition of a change of leadership.
 Ofsted believes the outstanding schools illustrate that these take time to establish and require constant nurturing but that – once embedded – they provide the sense of purpose, direction and self-belief that will ensure continuous improvement and see the school through any unpredicted challenges.

 All schools have something to learn from looking at the approach of Ofsted’s schools that have made themselves outstanding against all the odds.
-Underlying this approach, the inspectors detected what they said is commonly described as ‘moral purpose’ and defined as ‘a fundamental set of values centred on putting children first and faith in what children can achieve and teachers can do’.
+Underlying this approach, the inspectors detected what they said is commonly described as ‘moral purpose’ and defined as ‘a fundamental set of values centered on putting children first and faith in what children can achieve and teachers can do’.

 School governors will want to see how close their school comes to meeting that ideal.